-On at least an annual basis, the Nomination Committee reviews with the Board whether it believes the Board would benefit from adding a new member(s) and, if so, the appropriate skills and characteristics required for the new member(s).
+On at least an annual basis, the Nomination Committee reviews with the Board whether it believes the Board would benefit from adding new members and, if so, the appropriate skills and characteristics required for any new members.
 If the Board determines that a new member would be beneficial, the Nomination Committee solicits and receives recommendations for candidates and manages the process for evaluating candidates.
 All potential candidates, regardless of their source, are reviewed under the same process.
 The Nomination Committee (or its chairman) screens the available information about the potential candidate(s).
 Based on the results of the initial screening, interviews with viable candidates are scheduled with Nomination Committee members, other members of the Board and senior members of management.
 Upon completion of these interviews and other due diligence, the Nomination Committee may recommend to the Board the election or nomination of a candidate.

-Candidates for independent Board members have typically been found through recommendations from directors or others associated with the Company.
-Arrowhead stockholders may also recommend candidates by sending the candidate's name and resume to the Nomination Committee under the provisions, set forth above, for communication with the Board.
-Our Bylaws also provide for separate notice procedures to recommend a person for nomination as a director to be considered by stockholders at a meeting, including requirements as to the form and content of a stockholder's notice.
+Candidates for independent Board member positions have historically been identified through recommendations from directors or others associated with the Company.
+Arrowhead stockholders may also recommend candidates by sending the candidate's name and resume to the Nomination Committee pursuant to the procedures, set forth above, for communication with the Board.
+As described above, our Bylaws also provide for separate notice procedures to recommend a person for nomination as a director to be considered by stockholders at a meeting, including requirements as to the timing, form and content of a stockholder's notice.

 The Nomination Committee has no predefined minimum criteria for selecting Board nominees, although it believes that all independent directors should share qualities such as independence, business experience at the corporate level, relevant non-competitive experience, and strong communication and analytical skills.
 In any given search, the Nomination Committee may also define particular characteristics for candidates to balance the overall skills and characteristics of the Board and the needs of the Company.
 However, during any search, the Nomination Committee reserves the right to modify its stated search criteria for exceptional candidates.
+While the Board does not have a policy with regard to consideration of diversity for selecting candidates, the Nomination Committee may consider diversity, including diversity with respect to experience, skill set, age, areas of expertise and professional background, as well as race, gender, national origin and any other criteria deemed appropriate by the Nomination Committee.

-No incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board held during fiscal 2009, and (ii) the total number of meetings held by all committees of the Board during fiscal 2009 on which such person served.
+No incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board held during fiscal 2012, and (ii) the total number of meetings held by all committees of the Board during fiscal 2012 on which such person served.

-In addition, all directors attended the 2009 Annual Meeting of Stockholders.
-It is the Company's policy to encourage, but not require, that all directors attend our annual meetings.
+In addition, all directors attended the 2012 Annual Meeting of Stockholders.
+It is the Company's policy to encourage, but not require, that all directors attend our annual stockholder meetings.

-FISCAL 2009 NON-EMPLOYEE DIRECTOR COMPENSATION
+FISCAL 2012 DIRECTOR COMPENSATION